-In fact, the author of this case can count only one case in twenty years of practice wherein this concept barred prosecution and the judge handling the duplicative matter dismissed the case once we brought this issue to his attention.
+In fact, the author of this case can count only one case in twenty-one years of practice wherein this concept barred prosecution and the judge handling the duplicative matter dismissed the case once we brought this issue to his attention.
 In doing so, the judge remarked how unusual it was to see duplicative prosecution.

 The Double Jeopardy Clause forbids a second trial to allow the prosecution a second, redundant opportunity to supply evidence which it failed to introduce in the first trial.
 In other words, the prosecution cannot make repeated attempts to convict an individual for an alleged offense if it fails to do so on its original attempt.

 Dale Wensigner was charged with two counts of assault by means of force likely to produce great bodily injury (Penal Code § 245(a)(1)) and three counts of making criminal threats (Penal Code § 422).
 There were two alleged victims.

 In his first trial, he was convicted of all five counts.
 He appealed the judgment and the Fourth Appellate District reversed, partly because a reporter’s transcript was lost and partly because the appellate court found there was insufficient evidence to support a conviction as to the second victim.